 - Ecology and Conservation

 How does one obtain a license after successful completion of the course?

 Any BC resident 10 years of age or older may qualify to hold a Resident Hunting License.
 Successful completion of the CORE course is the prerequisite to qualify for a Hunting License.
 Upon completion of the course, students are required to forward a copy of their registration form to the BC Wildlife Federation (BCWF) Office with a $30.00 administration fee.
-Within a couple of days of receipt of the form by the BCWF, a CORE certificate will be returned via either postal mail or courier.
-The CORE certificate in itself is not sufficient to obtain a hunting license; for this you require a “Hunter Number Card”.
-To obtain a Hunter Number Card, students must take their CORE certificate, along with photo I.D., to a Government Agent office.
+Students who pay an extra $20 to the BCWF when they submit their registration form may receive their graduation certificate sooner by express courier.
+The CORE certificate in itself is not sufficient to obtain a hunting license; for this you require a BCFWID number.
+To obtain a BCFWID number, students must take their CORE certificate, along with photo I.D., to a Government Agent office.
 A parent or guardian must accompany the student if under 18 years of age.
 There is no charge for the transaction.
-Hunter Number Cards are valid for life, and are required to apply for “Limited Entry Hunting” (LEH) and/or to purchase annual hunting licenses and species tags.
+BCFWID numbers are valid for life, and are required to apply for “Limited Entry Hunting” (LEH) and/or to purchase annual hunting licenses and species tags.